tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 The entropic mindset Csikszentmihalyi warns against isn't the philosopher focusing on arguments about abstract ideas, but rather the idle person whose mind isn't focused on anything at all (monkey mind, not curious mind).
 It's "when we are left alone, with no demands on attention, the basic disorder of the mind reveals itself.
 With nothing to do, it begins to follow random patterns."
 (119).

 The philosopher's deep introspection and rigorous examination of ideas, which one might consider the pinnacle of conscious thought, isn't the same dark consciousness that Csikszentmihalyi says is entropic and unordered.
 Philosophers get fully immersed and direct their focus on specific subjects, arguments, and other matters of logic and evidence.
 They immerse so deeply they become absent-minded, staring off into space in catatonic states.
 Think of this state as the bright side of consciousness, the one that fills you with understanding of the world and human behavior.
-How then do we go astray with this penetrating consciousness and descend into darkness?
+How then do we go astray with this consciousness and descend into darkness?
 Is it merely by not having something to focus on?
 As if by taking your foot off the accelerator in a car, the engine just starts falling apart.

 ## When consciousness trends toward the dark side

-Here's an idea about why we trend toward the dark side.
-The same dynamics that pushed us into the bright side of consciousness can also, if taken to the extreme, push us into the dark side of consciousness.
+Here's one idea about why we might trend toward the dark side, especially in contemporary times.
+Maybe the same dynamics that pushed us into the bright side of consciousness can also, if taken to the extreme, push us into the dark side of consciousness.
 More specifically, increasing the amount of complexity and chaos might propel us into more intense monkey mind.

-Thena gain, who really knows.

-Obviously monkey mind has been around for a long time, but I can't help but wonder if some technologies have the potential to exacerbate it.
+Obviously, monkey mind has been around for a long time, but I can't help but wonder if some technologies have the potential to exacerbate it.
 Specifically, the internet has the capacity to expose the human mind to a firehose of complexity and chaos.
 What is the relationship between surfing the internet, specifically doom-scrolling to boredom browsing, and monkey mind?

 In *What Technology Wants*, Kevin Kelly describes his love for the internet in what is perhaps the most eloquent[ly disturbing] passage I've read.
 He marvels at how the internet compresses randomness into one continuous experience of chaos and beauty: